kushalv238/credit-approval-system/README.md

 [Collection](https://www.postman.com/telecoms-geologist-66457404/workspace/open/collection/26309885-7d351ebb-b7c9-4ee6-8447-239e59c549bc)

-Note: Change to the desktop agent if you are running Postman on a browser.
-Option can be found on the bottom right.
+Note: Change the agent to [desktop agent](https://www.postman.com/downloads/postman-agent/) if you run Postman on a browser.
+The option can be found on the bottom right.

 ## Author
 [Kushal Vadodaria](https://github.com/kushalv238)